ably/ably-ui/README.md

 bin/webpack-dev-server
 ```

-This will run the app but used the published versions of the `ably-ui` gem and npm package.
+This will run the app but use the published versions of the `ably-ui` gem and npm package.
 To develop the package locally, you will need to do 2 things:

 1. Make the app use local versions of the packages
 2. Run a process to rebuild the packages